 - Metastatic liver tumors from colorectal cancer, carcinoid tumors, appendix cancer, sarcomas, gastrointestinal stromal tumors (GIST)Bile duct cancer/Cholangiocarcinoma

 - Pancreas mucinous cyst (IPMN, MCN)

 - Carcinoid tumors of the gastrointestinal tract (primary and metastatic)

 What are the treatment options for liver and pancreatic cancers?

-Once a diagnosis is obtained, or confirmed, treatment depends on the type and stage of your liver pancreatic or bile duct cancer.
-Options usually include surgery, chemotherapy, radiation therapy, interventional radiology procedures or a combination of these treatment modalities together.
+Once we confirm your diagnosis, treatment depends on the type and stage of your liver, pancreatic or bile duct cancer.
+Options usually include surgery, chemotherapy, radiation therapy, interventional radiology procedures or a combination of these treatments.

 Sometimes, you may need additional interventions prior to major liver surgery.
 This could be targeted treatment of the liver with chemotherapy particles (TACE or transarterial chemoembolization for primary liver cancer), or other intervention (portal vein embolization) to grow the side of the liver our surgeons are intending to leave behind.
 Our interventional radiologists have extensive experience with these procedures and are always part of the decision-making process during multidisciplinary tumor boards.

 Radioembolization (Yttrium-90 embolization or selective internal radiation therapy) is used to treat primary (began in the liver) or metastastic (spread from somewhere else) liver cancer.

 Why is radioembolization performed?